-- Because the CD4 cells are affected by the HIV virus, the body is unable to fight off diseases as it normally would and the person gets sick. - They get infections that people with well-functioning immune systems do not usually get. - They also may get the same infections as those with well-functioning immune systems do.
-But those with HIV will be sicker or get infections more often. - There is no cure for HIV.
-Once a person has HIV, they will have it the rest of his or her life, despite treatment received.
+- Because CD4 cells are affected by the HIV virus, the body is unable to fight off diseases as it normally would and the person gets sick - They get infections that people with well-functioning immune systems do not usually get - They also may get the same infections as those with wellfunctioning immunes systems do.
+But those with HIV will be more sick or get infections more often. - There is no cure for HIV; a person with HIV will have it the rest of his or her life, despite treatment